 “There are many types of air filters that can remove particles at varying degrees.
-For example, HEPA filters, UV air filters, and ion filters are very good at removing dust, danger, pollen, and mold but they are not great at removing odors,” notes Biggers.
+For example, HEPA filters, UV air filters, and ion filters are very good at removing dust, dander, pollen, and mold, but they are not great at removing odors,” Biggers noted.

-She adds, “Carbon-based filters are good at filtering some particles and odors, but are not as effective in removing dust, danger, pollen, and mold.”
+She added, “Carbon-based filters are good at filtering some particles and odors, but are not as effective in removing dust, dander, pollen, and mold.”

 This table breaks down the different types of air filters and how they work.

 |Types of air filters||How they work and what they target|